Ojangole/My-Machine-Learning-Projects/Handwritten Digit Recognition NN/README.txt

 In this project, I
 - Designed and developed a 2 layer Neural Network that classifies digits.
 - Utilized a mathematical model to compute cost function to ensure accuracy and obtain sigmoid gradient to update weights and biases during backpropagation to train data.
 - Implemented with Octave using Octave GUI and CLI.
+Can be improved by calculating prediction accuracy.